Energy partitioning in electrostatic discharge with variable series load resistor: Theory

+occurring when all of the initial stored energy is consumed in producing electrons $(\Es = \EO)$.
 In this limit, the final resistance is independent of the spark gap separation, $h$.

-The energy expended to create electrons is balanced by Joule heating, $\vec{J}\cdot \vec{E}$, which represents the energy transfer from the electromagnetic field to the plasma:

-where $\sigma = e\,\mu\,n_e$ is the plasma conductivity.
-This equation can be integrated to determine the time dependence of the electron density, $n_{e}$.
-The energy invested in forming the spark, $\Es$, can be calculated by relating $n_e$ to the spark energy ($\Es = \Ueff n_e h A$), leading to the following differential equation solution:
+The energy invested in forming the spark, $\Es$, can be calculated through similar reasoning for \eqref{eq:RWresistance}, where $\Nef$ is the integral of $n_e(t)$ times the spark volume $h\, A$, leading to the following differential equation solution:

 The energy dissipated by the victim load, $\Ev$, is determined by integrating the power, as presented in \Eqref{eqn-EnergyVictim}.
 By substituting $\Rsfmin$ from \Eqref{eqn-Rsfmin} and $\Ev/\Rv$ from \Eqref{eqn-EnergyVictim} into \Eqref{eqn-EnergySpark}, the spark energy can be expressed as $\Es = \sqrt{2\Rsfmin\EO\ {\Ev/\Rv}}$.
-Applying energy conservation ($\EO=\Es+\Ev$), we arrive at:
+Applying energy conservation ($\EO=\Es+\Ev$), we arrive at

 Here, $\etaV = \Ev/\EO$ represents the fraction of initial stored energy dissipated through the victim load.
-The physically relevant solution corresponds to the negative root, ensuring $0\leq \etaV \leq 1$:
+We can solve this quadratic equation, selecting the physically relevant negative root solution that ensures $0\leq \etaV \leq 1$:

-\figref{fig-theory-PED_RV}(a) illustrates the variation of $\etaV$ across a wide range of victim load resistances for selected external capacitor sizes.
-The curves use breakdown voltage and $a_R$ values specified in the caption (constant $a_R$ implies a fixed ratio of $\mu$ and $\Ueff$).
-The fraction of stored energy delivered to the victim load is initially small for small $\Rv$, but increases towards 100\% at larger $\Rv$.
-The crossover point, where $\etaV = 0.5$, is dependent on the external capacitance, which serves as a proxy for the initial stored energy.
-For larger $\Cx$ in the system, the $\etaV$ balance point is reached at lower $\Rv$. \figref{fig-theory-PED_RV}(b) shows how the $\Rv$ value at this crossover point changes with $\Cx$
+\figref{fig:6a} illustrates the variation of $\etaV$ across a wide range of victim load resistances for selected external capacitor sizes.
+The curves use the breakdown voltage and $a_R$ values specified in the caption (a constant $a_R$ implies a fixed ratio of $\mu$ and $\Ueff$).
+The fraction of stored energy delivered to the victim load is initially small for small $\Rv$, but increases towards 100~\% at larger $\Rv$.
+The crossover value of $\Rv$ at which $\etaV = 0.5$ is dependent on the external capacitance $\Cx$, which serves as a proxy for the initial stored energy.
+For larger $\Cx$ in the system, the $\etaV$ balance point is reached at a lower $\Rv$. \figref{fig:6b} shows how the $\Rv$ value at this crossover point changes with $\Cx$.

-In the limit of small victim load ($\Rv << \Rsfmin$), we can expand \Eqref{eqn-EtaV_in_Rv_Rsfmin} to second order to obtain the approximate form:
+In the limit of small victim load ($\Rv << \Rsfmin$), we can expand \Eqref{eqn-EtaV_in_Rv_Rsfmin} to second order to obtain the approximate form,